Futsal is blowing up as players fall in love with this exciting indoor game.

 Futsal is played with five players on each side.
 The indoor field is smaller than a soccer field and is played on a hard surface that measures 25-42 m long x 15-25 m wide.
-There are no walls, only lines.
-The futsal ball is smaller than a soccer ball creating a lot less bounce.
+There are no walls - only lines.
+The futsal ball is smaller than a soccer ball, creating far less bounce.

 General Laws, Rules and Regulations

 - There are two 20 minute halves.